jbhunt/saccade-decoder/README.md

 </p>

 # Modeling
-Below are some examples showcases various implementations of machine learning models and techniques applied to this dataset.
+Below are some examples showcasing various implementations of machine learning models and techniques applied to this dataset.

 ### Predicting saccade type with a multi-layer perceptron
 I wanted to see if I could use per-saccadic single-unit spiking to predict 1.) if the animal made a saccade and 2.) the direction of each saccade that was made.
 To do this, I implemented an Multi-layer perceptron (MLP) classifier with PyTorch.
 You can find the implementation here: `sdpy.mlp.PyTorchMLPClassifier`.
 My implementation of a MLP for classification emulates the design and interface used by scikit-learn, i.e., it has both a `fit` and `predict` method.